 There is little doubt that DJI’s Phantom 5 will have some awesome new features.
 But what does DJI have planned?
 We have some insights based on what we have seen and what we know about DJI.
 DJI has scheduled an announcement July 18.
 Will we see its release then?
-If you don’t want to wait for the Phantom 5 take a look at DJI’s newest drone the Spark.
+If you don’t want to wait for the Phantom 5 take a look at DJI’s newest the Mavir Air.

 First, we will go over the features that we are pretty certain the Phantom 5 will include.
 Then we have some fun and list the features we would like to see in the next release.
-These five changes are the most likely improvements to the Phantom 5.
+These six changes are the most likely improvements to the Phantom 5.

 Four Likely Improvements